Ciao a tutti, welcome back to my blog!

 Avoid salt and use spices and herbs instead to give flavour.

-Disclaimer: this is not a diet, it is my lifestyle and it works for me but I am not a dietitian or an expert so this might not work for you.
-I am just sharing what I think are good eating habits but no judgment for those who don't follow them as everybody's free to do whatever they like and to disagree with me.
+Disclaimer: this is not a diet.
+Seek the help of a nutritionist to get tailored nutritional advice.
+It is my lifestyle and it works for me, however, I am not a dietitian so this might not work for you.
+I am just sharing what I believe to be good eating habits and nutrition tips but no judgment for those who don't follow them as everybody's free to do whatever they like and to disagree with me.

 Weekends are the only exception to the rule: sometimes we treat ourselves with a savoury brunch, such as eggs and avocado but I will end up eating something sweet too normally.

-At work, I would have an homemade salad or leftovers from the day before.
+At work, I would have a homemade salad or leftovers from the day before.

 My colleagues don't even ask anymore what I am having for lunch when they see my big bowl coming out of the fridge.
 They are always curious to see how I built my salad though, as I never have the same.

-At home, in my days off and whilst the lockdown, I would have carbs such as pasta, rice or couscous.
+At home, on my days off and whilst the lockdown, I would have carbs such as pasta, rice or couscous.